MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 - The deployment approaches and how they work.
 - The tradeoffs involved in each approach.
-- Your business and workload requirmeents.
+- Your business and workload requirements.

 --